zgabievi/sass-bem/README.md

 **How to use package?**
 Simply `@import` *"bem"* at the very beggining of your *sass*/*scss* main file, configure some parameters at your will, and enjoy with great features.

+**Looking for configuration docs?**
+Visit your documentation website, and look at variables section.
+You will find [`$bem` map](http://zgabievi.me/sass-bem/#undefined-variable-bem), where you can see all parameters.
+Or scroll down to see how to change them separately.

 ## Wiki

 > We would recomend you to read full documentation in our website: [http://zgabievi.me/sass-bem/](http://zgabievi.me/sass-bem/)